MicrosoftDocs/Viva/Viva/learning/enable-disable-search.md

 ---
-title: Enable or disable the Learning tab in Microsoft 365 search results ms.author: daisyfeller
+title: Enable or disable the Learning tab in Bing, Office.com, and SharePoint ms.author: daisyfeller
 author: daisyfell
 manager: pamgreen